bsccf/Uni-notes/Mechanics structures and materials/Statics 1/3 Pin jointed trusses/pin jointed truss model.md

 - Rolling
 ![[Pasted image 20211022210726.png]]

-As can be seen rolling trusses only exert a reaction force vertically, while pinned supports have reactions in bot
+As can be seen rolling supports only exert a reaction force vertically, while pinned supports have reactions in both directions.

+(Also note that since the supports touch at pins the bars connected to them are free to rotate like normal {duh [[why I cant be asked]]})